edgeimpulse/expert-projects/fire-detection-with-arduino-and-tinyml.md

 ![](.gitbook/assets/fire-detection-with-arduino-and-tinyml/data-explorer.jpg)

-This tool is very useful for quickly looking for outliers and discrepencies in your labels and data points.
+This tool is very useful for quickly looking for outliers and discrepancies in your labels and data points.

 # Impulse Design